ekpo-d/ezetradein/README.md

 npm start # For development, starts up expo, eslint and jest.
 ```

-Dependencies have been installed correctly if you get this after running the above: `Your app is running at...`
+Dependencies have been installed correctly if you get this after running the above: `To run the app with live reloading, choose one of...`

 ## Other useful commands
 * `npm run docs` - generates documentation